What parents need to know

 Is it any good?

-Dunne and screenwriter Dirk Wittenborn (who used his own novel as inspiration) paint a sickeningly vivid picture of a world that seems thoroughly genteel at first glance but is as primal as any other tribal group under the surface.
+Dunne and screenwriter Dirk Wittenborn (who used his novel as inspiration) paint a sickeningly vivid picture of a world that seems thoroughly genteel at first glance but is primal under the surface.
 It's an engrossing film, despite connections made too forcefully between the Ishkanani and the residents of Vlyvalle and endless Ishkanani footage (we get the point).
 But in Yelchin, Dunne hit gold; he's at once removed and vulnerable, careful but curious, and eminently approachable.
 When he hurts, you hurt, too.
 His scenes with Lane -- graceful, natural and effortless, as always -- ring true.

 One other small complaint: When you eventually find out who wronged Finn, you're not that surprised, which is a bit of a letdown -- as is the wrapped-with-a-neat-bow explanation for why Osborne seems so willing to help Liz out, no questions asked.
 Still, there's enough artistry and story here to keep viewers wanting more, and in the end, you won't walk away empty-handed.
 Disturbed, perhaps, but not disappointed.